OumaimaZahiri/Basic_websites/README.md

 # Basic_websites
 This folder contains some basic websites I had to do during tutorial classes.
+The first one was only coded on HTML and CSS.
+In the second, some node modules were used.
-They were only coded on HTML and CSS, a more developed project on Javascript/HTML/CSS is to be updated on this git soon.
+A more developed project on node.JS, HTML and CSS is to be uploaded on this git soon.